adnan2103/dentocare-angularJs/README.md

 #############################################Dento care application#################################

 ################################Major issues before go live.########################################
-## Fix bug in new appointment.
-## Touch is not working in appointment.
-## Accordian for treatment page,
-## save individual treatment,

 ## date format for treatment start and last modified date.
+## SMS/Email reminders to doctor and patient.

 ##All Treatment Page [Add "Treatments" top bar link]
 [We can fetch all treatments of logged in doctor with following details ]